cjolson1/Lagunitas-Quality-Assurance/README.md

 #### JavaScript
-Since Lagunitas uses a Django back-end, we do not forsee any use of a JavaScript testing framework other than [Selenium](#selenium) because of its ability to perform test automation; however, we have compiled a list of JavaScript unit testing tools that are TDD compliant that we found <a href="http://stackoverflow.com/questions/300855/javascript-unit-test-tools-for-tdd/680713#680713">here</a>.
+Since Lagunitas uses a Django back-end, we do not forsee any use of a JavaScript testing framework other than [Selenium](#selenium) because of its ability to perform test automation especially on browser compatibility; however, we have compiled a list of JavaScript unit testing tools that are TDD compliant that we found <a href="http://stackoverflow.com/questions/300855/javascript-unit-test-tools-for-tdd/680713#680713">here</a>.

 A relatively simple front-end testing tool is <a href="http://docs.casperjs.org/en/latest/quickstart.html">CapserJS</a>.
 It runs on <a href="http://phantomjs.org/">PhantomJS</a> and relies on [integration tests](#integration-tests) in order to thoroughly test the front-end of your platform.

-Compared to Selenium GUI interface, CasperJS is lightweight and simple and can be run from the command line.
+Compared to Selenium GUI interface, CasperJS is fast, simple, and can be run from the command line.

 ##### CasperJS